Core Primitives

 Relationship to other sections

-Core Primitives and The Primitive Contract are both abstract — they dispatch across protocols without the caller knowing protocol details.
+Core Primitives and The Primitive Interface are both abstract — they dispatch across protocols without the caller knowing protocol details.
 The distinction is what they do:

 - Core Primitives mutate pool state (execution: mint, burn, swap, zap)